Find a Part Now

 Production

-Production of North American models moved from Oshawa to the Fairfax Assembly plant in Kansas City, Kansas, where it runs down the same production line as the Chevrolet Malibu.
-Delivery of 2010 year models was delayed a few weeks in order to assure quality control.
+Production of North American models moved from Oshawa to the Fairfax Assembly plant in Kansas City, Kansas, where it ran down the same production line as the Chevrolet Malibu.
+Delivery of 2010 models was delayed a few weeks in order to assure quality control.
 Production for China started a month later.

 Third generation (2017)

-Third generation features included:
+Third-generation features included:

 • Automatic parking assist (front ultrasonic parking assist is now present).